The statistical analysis of elections is, on the one hand, the analysis of data available from

 the representatively selected polling districts merely has an imprint indicating the sex of the

-voter and assigning him or her to one of the five age groups and thus contains no personal data for
+voter and assigning him or her to one of the six age groups and thus contains no personal data for

 that would be in contradiction with the secrecy of the ballot.
 The survey is anonymous and intended